 Once you earn income from a full-time job, you may also qualify for a credit limit increase.
-Or you can ask the credit card issuer to lower your APR in recognition of your higher income and history of on-time payments.
+You also can ask the credit card issuer to lower your APR in recognition of your higher income and history of on-time payments.

-Alternatively, if you aren’t thrilled by your student card’s benefits but your issuer doesn’t offer anything better, you could hold on to it and use it only occasionally.
-That will help you maintain a long credit history, which accounts for 15% of your FICO credit score.
+Alternatively, if you aren’t thrilled by your student card’s benefits, but your issuer doesn’t offer anything better, you could hold on to it and use it only occasionally.
+That would help you maintain a long credit history, which accounts for 15% of your FICO credit score.

 If you’re ready to move on from using your student card regularly, and your credit score qualifies you, shop around for a new card—potentially one that will reward you for everyday purchases.
-In addition to considering the card’s rewards, also look at its APR, fees, and other charges.
+In addition to considering the card’s rewards, look at its APR, fees, and other charges.

 Ask Your Issuer for a Different Card

 Some issuers may even offer to upgrade your card without waiting for you to ask.
 For example, if your student card doesn’t offer a rewards program, your card issuer may be willing to convert it to a cash-back credit card or a travel rewards card.

-The advantage to this approach is that you’ll still be able to benefit from your student card’s credit history—without getting stuck with its drawbacks.
-On your credit report, the account will likely date back to when you first opened your student card, not when you received your new card.
-But you’ll enjoy a brand-new set of perks.
+The advantage to this approach is that you’ll still be able to benefit from your student card’s credit history without getting stuck with its drawbacks.
+On your credit report, the account will likely date back to when you first opened your student card, not when you received your new card, but you’ll enjoy a brand-new set of perks.

 Consider Closing Your Account

 If you’re ready to move on from your college card and apply for a new piece of plastic, you may be tempted to close your account.
-But often, that’s not the wisest move.
-Closing your student credit card account could shorten the average length of your credit history, which could have a negative effect on your credit score.
-That’s especially true if your student card is the oldest account you have.
+However, that’s often not the wisest move.
+Closing your student credit card account could shorten the average length of your credit history, which could have a negative effect on your credit score, especially if that is the oldest account you have.

 Credit scoring companies like FICO and VantageScore factor in the amount of time your accounts have been open when calculating your score.
 In general, the longer your credit history, the more positive the impact on your score—as long as you also regularly make payments on time.

 Canceling the card could also ding your score by shrinking the total amount of credit you have available.
-In addition to looking at the age of your accounts, credit scores factor in how much credit you’re using compared to your limit.
-This is known as your credit utilization ratio, and it’s worth 30% of your credit score.
+In addition to looking at the ages of your accounts, credit scores factor in how much credit you’re using, compared to your limit.
+This calculation is known as your "credit utilization ratio," and it’s worth 30% of your credit score.

 Opening a card while you’re a student gives you an important head start on building a long and positive credit history.
-The best way to take advantage of that history is to hold on to your account, even if you upgrade to a new one, long after you leave campus.
+The best way to take advantage of that history is to hold on to your account, even if you upgrade to a new one long after you leave campus.